xpqz/documentation/dotnet-interface/docs/aplscript/creating-programs.md

 :EndNamespace
 ```

-This example, which is saved in the file eg1.apl, is compiled to a Windows executable (.exe) using dyalogc.exe and run from the same command window as shown below.
-Notice that it is essential to surround the code with :Namespace / :EndNamespace statements and to define a `⎕LX` either in the APLScript itself, or as a parameter to the dyalogc command.
+This example, which is saved in the file `eg1.apl`, is compiled to a Windows executable (`.exe`) using `dyalogc.exe` and run from the same command window as shown below.
+Notice that it is essential to surround the code with `:Namespace / :EndNamespace` statements and to define a `⎕LX` either in the APLScript itself, or as a parameter to the `dyalogc` command.

 ![aplscript1](../img/aplscript1.png)

 ![aplscript2](../img/aplscript2.png)

-You can associate the .exe with a desktop icon, and it will run stand-alone, without a Command Prompt window.
+You can associate the `.exe` with a desktop icon, and it will run stand-alone, without a Command Prompt window.
 Furthermore, any default APL output that would normally be displayed in the session window will simply be ignored.

 ### A simple console example

 The following APLScript illustrates the simplest possible application that displays the text "Hello World".

-This example, which is saved in the file eg2.apl, is compiled to a Windows executable (.exe) and run from a command window as shown below.
-Notice that the /console flag is used to tell the APLScript compiler to create a *console* application that runs from a command prompt.
+This example, which is saved in the file `eg2.apl`, is compiled to a Windows executable (`.exe`) and run from a command window as shown below.
+Notice that the `/console` flag is used to tell the APLScript compiler to create a *console* application that runs from a command prompt.
 In this case, default APL output that would normally be displayed in the session window turns up in the command window from which the program was run.
 ```apl
 :Namespace N
 ⎕LX←'N.RUN'